 |Receive quarterly e-newsletters about the COPD Learn More Breathe Better® campaign and lung research.|

-Since the inception of the COPD Learn More Breath Better® campaign, the NHLBI has been fortunate to have the involvement of a variety of organizations as partners.
-Since the campaign launch in January 2007, the Breathe Better Network has grown to more than 70 members in 47 states.
-To learn more about the different levels of partnership and how to join the Network, click here.
+Since the inception of the COPD Learn More Breathe Better® campaign, the NHLBI has been fortunate to have the involvement of a variety of organizations as partners.
+Since the campaign launch in January 2007, the Breathe Better Network has grown to include more than 80 members in all 50 states and the District of Columbia.
+Learn more about the different levels of partnership and how to join the Network.
 A full list of Breathe Better Network members is included below.

 The three levels of Breathe Better Network membership include: